SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

       - Continuous Playback: The service automatically plays the next episode of a TV series, facilitating binge-watching sessions for Viwers.
       - Parental Controls: Galaxy TV+ offers parental controls to restrict access to age-inappropriate content and create child-friendly profiles.
+Content should be restricted and based on age ratings (G, PG, PG-13, R, etc.
       - Search and Filtering: Viwers can search for specific titles, actors, or genres, and filter content based on criteria such as release year and ratings.
       - Cross-Platform Access: Galaxy TV+ is accessible on various devices, including iPhone, iPad